 What Are Some Uses for Outriggers?

-Heavy Hauls: Trailer outriggers are an extremely useful feature that can be added to semi-trailers with the purpose of increasing trailer width to support large and oversize equipment hauls.
+Heavy Hauling: Trailer outriggers are an extremely useful feature that can be added to semi-trailers with the purpose of increasing trailer width to support large and oversize equipment hauls.
 Outriggers can be great for transporting wide loads such as oversize dozers, mining equipment, rock trucks, cars, and more.
 Loading crews can make their heavy hauls easier with utility trailer outriggers, lowboy outriggers, or semi-trailer outriggers.

 Installing Outriggers Safely